lalitkumarjangid/Calculator-in-react/README.md

 # Calculator-in-react

+.

+# React Calculator with Vite

+This is a simple calculator application built using React and Vite.

 ## Features

 - Addition, subtraction, multiplication, and division operations.
 - Responsive design for both desktop and mobile use.
-- Clear button to reset the input.
+- Clear button to reset the input

-# React Calculator with Vite

-This is a simple calculator application built using React and Vite.

 ## Installation